fabrimontenegro/shortcuts4web/README.md

 ```

-This simple example will bind the Ctrl + Shift + "H" shortcut to click on the button action.
+This simple example will bind the Ctrl + Shift + "B" shortcut to click on the button action.

 The library is well documented on its wiki and has three examples that you can use to learn how to use it.